greenelab/cimr/README.md

-cimr is a convenience tool for continuous analyses of variant-based association results from GWAS (genome-wide association studies), eQTL (expression-quantitative trait loci mapping) or other related studies. cimr began as a python module to run large-scale Mendelian randomization analysis (hence the name).
+cimr is a convenience tool for continuous analyses of variant-based association results from GWAS (genome-wide association studies), eQTL (expression-quantitative trait loci mapping) or other association studies. cimr began as a python module to run large-scale Mendelian randomization analysis (hence the name).
 As the project developed, it became more evident that there are many parts preceding the analyses that require